anushkac1/cs131/a2/README.md

 # 1. Delete Empty Files
 ./directory_cleanup -e ./test_cleanup_dir

+All files that are empty, are being deleted!
+./empty_file.txt
+Cleaned Up!

 # 2. Delete Files Older than 30 Days
 ./directory_cleanup -o 30 ./test_cleanup_dir

+All files older than 30 days are being deleted!
+./old_file.txt
+Cleaned Up!

 # 3. Delete Files Larger than 10MB
 ./directory_cleanup -s 10M ./test_cleanup_dir

+All 10M sized files are being deleted!
+./large_file.txt
+Cleaned Up!

 # 4. Delete All .txt Files
 ./directory_cleanup -t txt ./test_cleanup_dir

+All txt files are being deleted!
+./file1.txt
+./sample_text_file.txt
+Cleaned Up!

 # 5. Delete All Files in the Directory
 ./directory_cleanup -a ./test_cleanup_dir

+ALL files are being deleted!
+./empty_file.txt
+./file1.txt
+./file2.jpg
+./file3.pdf
+./large_file.txt
+./old_file.txt
+./sample_text_file.txt
+Cleaned Up!

 # 6. Display Help
 ./directory_cleanup -h

+Usage: ./directory_cleanup [OPTIONS] <DIRECTORY>
+USAGE OPTIONS: These are the things you can do!
+  -e             Condition to delete all empty files (e for empty) -o <DAYS>      Condition to delete all old files
+  -s <SIZE>      Condition to delete all files larger than a certain size -t <TYPE>      Condition to delete all files of a specific type -a             Condition to delete ALL files in the directory -h             Condition to display the help message!